stdapi-ai/stdapi.ai/docs/operations_configuration.md

     !!! note "Marketplace Auto-Subscribe (Default Enabled)"
         The marketplace permissions are included because `AWS_BEDROCK_MARKETPLACE_AUTO_SUBSCRIBE` defaults to `true`.
 If you set it to `false`, you can remove the `BedrockMarketplaceAutoSubscribe` statement.

+    !!! note "ECS Deployments"
+        When running on ECS, the `STSGetCallerIdentity` statement is not required.
+ECS deployments automatically retrieve the account ID from ECS task metadata.

 ??? example "Production Policy (Bedrock + S3 + Authentication)"
     ```json